DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 3 - Cloud Platform and Infrastructure Security.md

 * Cloud carrier
     * organization that provides connectivity between the CSP and the cloud customer
     * should be redundant on different carriers
+* Virtual Local Area Networks (VLANs)
+    * software/virtual separation of networks
+    * not dependent on physical network devices and, as such, can span across data centers, regardless of where hardware is physically located;
+    * servers do not need to be in the same racks or even connected to the same switches or routers.
+    * allow dedicated IP address spacing for servers that are in the same class or belong to the same application or customer, giving enhanced security and isolation rom other systems at the network level.
 * Network functionality
     * Address allocation (DHCP)
     * Access Control (IAM)